ISO standards for the oil and gas industry

 To ensure safety and environmental protection in hydrocarbon resource extraction, a structured approach is required for identifying and managing health, safety, and environmental hazards.
 This applies to all phases – from planning and construction to start-up, operation, inspection, maintenance, and finally decommissioning of a facility.

-ISO 15544: Emergency Response on Offshore Installations
+Emergency Response on Offshore Installations

 ISO 15544 specifies objectives, requirements, and guidelines for emergency response measures on offshore installations used in the development of hydrocarbon resources in the oil and gas industry.